 We welcome new partners to help us focus on key issues, challenges and opportunities to help build a better food system in our province.
 Send us your questions and suggestions.

-DAN RUBIN – Chairperson
+DAN RUBIN – Founding Chair

 Dan is a retired educator with a Master’s Degree in Curriculum Design from the University of Victoria.
 During his thirty-year career in education, he served as a teacher at the elementary, secondary and university levels, as a school principal in two provinces and worked as a developer of unique learner centered educational programs.
 This work earned an award from the Prime Minister of Canada in 2000.
 For two periods he led teams to create programs for the renewal of traditional indigenous languages, while collaborating with native elders.
 Since retiring from education and moving to Newfoundland in 2002, he has been active as a musical performer, arts administrator, writer and publisher.

 In the past he has led a series of community development, educational and arts groups.
 Here in Newfoundland he has served as a board member of the Writers’ Alliance, president of the Newfoundland and Labrador Musicians Association and founded and chaired the Pouch Cove Heritage Society.
-Pouch Cove: Our Home by the Sea, the book which he edited and designed, received the Manning Heritage Award in 2015.
+The book which he edited and designed, Pouch Cove: Our Home by the Sea, received the Manning Heritage Award in 2015.

 As a home gardener he has built on his undergraduate degree in biology (Reed College, 1968) to develop new approaches to local food production.
 His workshops on Creating the Year Round Garden have been attended by more than 800 people, and he now is contributing to food security as facilitator of the Earth Sheltered Greenhouse Project and Chair of the Food Producers Forum.
 He has written articles for regional magazines and produced a ten episode radio series about gardening for CHMR Radio called “Uncle Dirt.”
+He is currently writing a northern gardening book to be published by Boulder in 2022.

 JEREMY CARTER – Vice Chair